rust-lang/rust/rfc.md

 ## Reusability

-In theory, parsing can be a pure function, which takes a `&str` as an input, and produces a `ParseTree` as an output.
+In theory, the parser can be a pure function, which takes a `&str` as an input, and produces a `ParseTree` as an output.

 This is great for reusability: for example, you can compile this function to WASM and use it for fast client-side validation of syntax